effekseer/docs_tool/source/en/ToolTutorial/material_01.md

 <img src="../../img/Tutorial/Mat_01/material_create_en.png">
 </div>

 Press the Create button.
-Then you will be asked for the file name of the material and save the material.
+A dialog for creating a new material appears.
-When saving is completed, the material editor starts.
+When saving material is completed, the material editor starts.

 Initially, only ``` Output ``` node exists.
 The value connected to this ``` Output ``` node is drawn on the particle.